weecology/forecasting-dynamics-course/discussion/dornelas.md

 layout: nil
 ---

-* What is temporal alpha diversity and temporal beta diversity in this paper?
+* What is temporal alpha diversity and temporal beta diversity as defined in this paper?
 * How are they changing through time?
 * According to the authors, “An analysis of slopes by climatic regions reveals that temperate time series have a significantly positive trend in species richness, and time series sampled at a global scale show a significantly negative trend in species richness.”
 What could be driving these differences?
 * Every study is limited by its data.
 What limits on our ability to understand the dynamics of nature are imposed by their data?